GridTools/concepts/GTScript-Parallel-model.md

 The following principles are a guideline for designing the GTScript DSL.
 We try to follow these principles if we can.
 In some cases wise cannot fulfill all principles and a trade-off has to be made and justified.

-The principles mainly summarize the obvious.
+The principles are not magic, they mainly summarize the obvious.

 Trivia: GTScript is an embedded DSL in Python, therefore language syntax is restricted to valid Python syntax.